Zera Yisrael: Bnei Anusim

 Bnei Anusim (lit. 'children [of the] forced ones') is a Hebrew term referring to the descendants of Jews who were forced to conceal their Jewish identity or convert to a different religion.
 While broadly referring to anyone with such lineage, it specifically pertains to the Sephardic Bnei Anusim and has developed conceptually alongside a movement for the descendants of conversos and crypto-Jews to reconnect with their Jewish ancestry.
 Other groups, such those descended from the Jews of the Soviet Union, may be considered halakhically similar to the Bnei Anusim.

-Others

-Other individuals with insufficient Jewish ancestry can be considered Zera Yisrael.
-This includes, for example, someone with one Jewish grandparent.

 Religious significance

 Mysticism

 Zera Yisrael have often been ascribed a distinct level of spiritual significance in Judaism, mostly within the realm of Kabbalistic thought.
 Rabbi Shmuly Yanklowitz, Rabbi Chaim Amsellem, and Rav Azriel Hildesheimer teach that those with undiscovered Jewish ancestry have a natural affinity for the religion, and that reconnecting with their Jewish heritage serves as a method of redeeming the holy Lurianic sparks that have fallen into the material world.
 They are said to have Jewish-adjacent souls already, and contribute to the fulfillment of the ingathering of the exiles.

 Chassidic rabbi Zadok HaKohen wrote in his work Resisei Layla that "the root of the soul of the seed of Israel can never be upended".
 According to him, Isaiah was talking about Zera Yisrael when he spoke of the "lost ones" prophesized to join the Jewish people.
 This idea has been referenced frequently among contemporary Jewish theologians who tackle the topic of Zera Yisrael and descendants of Jews.